aaronweeden/xdmod-ondemand/docs/configuration.md

 Create a database schema called `modw_ondemand` and grant permission for the XDMoD database user account to access this schema.

-Once the schema is created then the `acl-config` command should be run:
+Once the schema is created then the `xdmod-acl-config` command should be run:

-    $ /usr/xdmod/bin/acl-config
+    $ /usr/xdmod/bin/xdmod-acl-config

 ## Resource Setup